doxxend/doxxend.github.com/_posts/2013-07-05-the-imperative-y-combinator.md

     `biz1` never sets the `x`, but `biz2` do.

-So

 When we use the imperative Y combinator, we should be very careful!